-Cutting out meat once or twice a week can cut our overall fat intake considerably, especially if we replace our weekly red meat options.
-Of course, not all vegetarian meals are low fat.
+Cutting out red meat can go beyond Meatless Mondays, but of course, not all vegetarian meals are low fat.
 Macaroni and cheese is a good example.
-In many cases, it's a matter of choosing some beans or legumes for lean protein and supplementing them with grains and vegetables.
+In many cases, it's a matter of choosing some beans or legumes for protein and supplementing them with grains and vegetables.
 True, cheese features prominently in many vegetarian meals.
 By all means use it, but use it sparingly.
 A little strong-flavored cheese can go a long way.

 01 of 08